-If the Home Zone option switch or menu parameter is programmed, it selects the preprogrammed home zone.
-The selected channel is displayed if the channel switch is enabled, and the preprogrammed home channel is selected if it is disabled.
+If the Home Zone option switch or menu parameter is programmed, it selects the pre programmed home zone.
+The selected channel is displayed if the channel switch is enabled, and the pre programmed home channel is selected if it is disabled.
+A secondary Home Zone, Home2, may also be programmed.
 Pressing and holding the Home Zone option switch until a tone sounds makes the currently selected zone the new Home zone.
 The radio is also programmed so that either the home or last selected zone is selected when power is turned on.
 Refer to Section 3.3 for more information.